 There is a lack of published research on the idea right now, but there is a lot of evidence suggesting that veganism for pets can work, and it’s something that companies like Wild Earth are certainly willing to explore.
 If plant-based food has been so successful for humans, why not for animals?

-Experts suggest that dogs can more accurately be classified as omnivores than carnivores, so in theory they can also survive on a vegetarian or vegan diet.
+Experts suggest that dogs can more accurately be classified as omnivores than carnivores, so in theory, they can also survive on a vegetarian or vegan diet.
 However, just as with humans, it has to be carefully designed to ensure that they still get all of the right vitamins and nutrients.

-In 2002, the collie Bramble lived to the ripe old age of 27 (189 dog years) on a purely vegan diet of rice, lentils, and vegetables, and held the Guinness World Record for oldest living dog at the time.
-Bramble’s story shows that dogs can not only survive on a vegan diet, they can thrive.
+In 2002, the collie Bramble lived to the ripe old age of 27 (189 human years) on a purely vegan diet of rice, lentils, and vegetables, and held the Guinness World Record for oldest living dog at the time.
+Bramble’s story shows that dogs can not only survive on a vegan diet, they can also thrive.

-Cats on the other hand, are obligate carnivores, and meat is an essential part of their diet, although they can eat plant-based foods too.
+Cats, on the other hand, are obligate carnivores, and meat is an essential part of their diet, although they can eat plant-based foods too.
 In response to this information, Ryan Bethencourt and his team at Wild Earth are working on a lab-grown cat food made from cultured mouse cells, which would both give cats the meat protein they need and reduce their environmental impact.

 This approach has provoked worry in some corners though, with concerns that "the cat food is Bethencourt’s Trojan horse to introduce lab-grown meat for humans."
 The idea of "clean meat" is indeed being looked into as a sustainable food source, as growing meat directly from the animal cells skips the long process of factory farming and reduces the negative environmental impact.